waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # III.
 Tool Development & Debugging
 ## A. Tool Status
-- **`gem_pathfinder_v2` Status (Limitation Identified):** The tool is functioning as designed, but it is a pathfinder, not a puzzle-solver.
+- **`gem_pathfinder_v2` Status (Limitation Identified):** The tool is a pathfinder, not a puzzle-solver.
 On Victory Road 1F, the path to the exit is physically blocked by a boulder puzzle.
 The tool correctly reports 'No path found' because it cannot account for moving boulders to create a new path.
 The system's 'reachable' status for the exit assumes the puzzle can be solved.
 The tool is reliable for finding existing paths but cannot be used to solve puzzles that require altering the map layout.
 - **`boulder_puzzle_solver` Status (Fixed):** The tool's critical design flaw has been addressed.
 It no longer treats non-target boulders as impassable walls, which should allow it to solve complex, multi-boulder puzzles.
 This fix needs to be tested on the next applicable puzzle.

-## B. Agent/Tool Ideas
-- `party_health_assessor_agent`: Could analyze party status to recommend when a retreat to a Pokémon Center is strategically necessary.

-## C. Debugging Principles & Lessons
+## B. Debugging Principles & Lessons
 - **Scientific Method:** Use a scientific approach: form a hypothesis, test it, and document the conclusion.
 - **Trust System Feedback:** System feedback (like warnings or a tool's 'no path found' error) is the source of truth and MUST be trusted over personal assumptions or agent outputs.
 - **Agent vs. Tool:** Complex, deterministic, computational tasks like state-space searches (BFS) are better suited for code-based Tools, not reasoning-based Agents.